Project-YXKJ/SilverStarSCS.Docs/source/function/safety-sensor.rst

    -Min  0
    -Unit  --
    -Description
-     | Optional features,whether to throw a warning when the eye guard isn't in the right place:
+     | Optional features,whether to throw a warning when the eye protection isn't in the right place:
      | 0 = Off;
      | 1 = On.